 Founded and listed on AIM in the nineties, Eurasia commenced working in Russia negotiating interests in a number of Gold, Gold-Copper and Platinum Group Mineral (PGM) projects in the Ural Mountains.
-As a result of the Rouble Financial Crisis in 1998 the company relinquished the peripheral Gold and Copper interests, strengthening its focus on PGM exploration, and was joined by Anglo Platinum in 2001.
+As a result of the Rouble Financial Crisis in 1998 the company relinquished the peripheral Gold and Copper interests, strengthening its focus on PGM exploration.

 Throughout 1999 and 2000 there was continued development and drilling on the Baronskoye hard rock Palladium (Nickel Copper) deposit.
 Work began at the West Kytlim alluvial platinum licence area in 2002